ycpcs/cs482-spring2019/syllabus.md

     - Milestone 3: 25%
     - Milestone 4: 30%

-- Your individual grade for the course is your project grade multiplied by an individual effort factor determined by your peers and the the instructors.
+- Your individual grade for the course is your project grade multiplied by an individual effort factor determined by your peers (through peer evaluations) and the the instructors.
 If you are doing an individual project, your individual effort factor is 1, meaning that your individual grade will be the same as your project grade.

 Grades are assigned on a 100-point scale: